 The quality of sediment that underlies water bodies is a sentinel indicator of the health of marine ecosystems.
 Pollutants discharged from wastewater treatment plants and urban watersheds have led to sediment contamination along California's coastline, with contamination levels most acute in bays and estuaries, where slower-flowing waters promote settling of contaminant-laden particles.
 SCCWRP has been at the forefront of efforts to quantify, monitor and develop solutions to remediate contaminated sediment.
-In partnership with its collaborators, SCCWRP has advanced sediment-quality science into the regulatory arena through the development of a widely applicable sediment quality assessment framework designed to gauge the impacts of sediment contamination on bottom-dwelling organisms.
+SCCWRP and its collaborators have advanced sediment-quality science into the regulatory arena through the development of a widely applicable sediment quality assessment framework designed to gauge the impacts of sediment contamination on bottom-dwelling organisms.

 In California, this assessment framework has become the technical foundation for implementing the state's Sediment Quality Objectives program that went into effect in 2009.
 SCCWRP also has begun developing sophisticated mathematical models that quantify how contamination from sediment moves through the food web and bioaccumulates in wildlife and humans.

-SCCWRP's research falls into two main categories that organisms become exposed to sediment contamination: direct exposure, where bottom-dwelling marine life come into contact with and/or ingests contamination in sediment, and indirect exposure, where predators accumulate toxins in their bodies as they consume contaminated prey.
+SCCWRP's research falls into the two main categories that reflect the two main routes by which organisms become exposed to sediment contamination: direct exposure, where bottom-dwelling marine life come into contact with and/or ingests contamination in sediment, and indirect exposure, where predators accumulate toxins in their bodies as they consume contaminated prey.
 Each exposure route calls for a different conceptual approach to build a comprehensive assessment framework that can accurately measure and estimate the impacts of sediment contamination on the organisms exposed to it, including humans.
 SCCWRP's goal is to build a common, agreed-upon technical foundation for assessing sediment quality to help water-quality managers make better-informed decisions about sediment remediation and clean-up activities.

 This year, SCCWRP is continuing its work across both the direct and indirect exposure arenas, as well as pursuing case studies that can assist in translating sediment science to application by environmental managers.
-SCCWRP's focus for 2016-17 will be on:
+SCCWRP's focus for 2017-18 will be on:

-• Direct effects on sediment quality: To build upon research focusing on the impacts of direct exposure to contaminated sediment, SCCWRP is pursuing projects across all three lines of evidence used in sediment quality assessments.
+- Direct effects on sediment quality: To build upon research focusing on the impacts of direct exposure to contaminated sediment, SCCWRP is pursuing projects across all three lines of evidence used in sediment quality assessments.
 In the chemistry arena, SCCWRP is studying how to accurately measure the freely dissolved concentration of sediment contamination by a technique known as passive sampling.
-In the toxicity arena, SCCWRP is continuing to test sediment quality in embayments, which were identified as some of the most impacted sediments from Bight regional monitoring surveys, to assess spatial and temporal variability in sediment toxicity.
+In the toxicity arena, SCCWRP is examining the spatial and temporal variability in sediment toxicity identification evaluation (TIE) tests to develop guidance for TIE study design.
 In the biological assessment arena, SCCWRP is evaluating if and how to use DNA barcoding to rapidly assess the condition of marine benthic invertebrate communities.
-In the toxicity identification evaluation (TIE) arena, SCCWRP is developing guidance documents for traditional TIE methods and also studying how molecular TIE methods could be adapted to sediment toxicity testing.

-- Indirect effects on sediment quality: To assess sediment contamination's health risks for humans and wildlife, SCCWRP is pursuing development of bioaccumulation models and assessment frameworks that integrate consumption risk and sediment linkage indicators.
-In the sediment linkage arena, SCCWRP is working to assess the utility of bioaccumulation models to predict sediment contamination transfer through food webs in multiple habitats.
-In the consumption risk arena, SCCWRP is conducting a San Diego Bay fish consumption study to understand how socio-spatial factors influence consumption rates of local seafood.
-And in the assessment framework arena, SCCWRP is drafting a multi-tiered sediment quality objectives framework for human health, as well as evaluating the framework's utility and designing a decision support tool to complement the framework. - Case studies to evaluate California's sediment quality objectives: To support implementation of new evaluation tools for sediment quality monitoring initiatives, SCCWRP is partnering with local agencies to use California's Sediment Quality Objectives program for protection of benthic infauna to implement toxics TMDLs (total maximum daily loads) for the Los Angeles/Long Beach Harbor and Marina del Rey Harbor, as well as develop sediment remediation plans for San Diego Bay contamination hotspots.
-SCCWRP also is working to develop methodologies for determining sediment clean-up targets that improve upon the empirical sediment quality guidelines presently in use.
+Research is also underway to develop a rapid causal assessment framework for macrofaunal community impacts in embayments. - Indirect effects on sediment quality: To assess sediment contamination's health risks for humans and wildlife, SCCWRP is pursuing development of bioaccumulation models and assessment frameworks that integrate consumption risk and sediment linkage indicators.
+In the sediment linkage arena, SCCWRP is using passive sampling and tissue contamination measurements to improve the ability of bioaccumulation models to address the influence of dissolved contamination in the water column on food web contaminant transfer. - Sediment quality objectives implementation: To support implementation of new evaluation tools for assessing sediment quality impacts on human health, SCCWRP is updating its technical support resources, including an SQO technical support document that will be expanded to include guidance on SQO assessment for impacts on human health, and guidance regarding stressor identification.